Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 = Supported shop flows =

 * [Merchant REST API](https://test.resurs.com/docs/display/ecom/Merchant+API).
 This is the new "simplified shop flow", rest based and entirely developed without SOAP/XML.
-* [Resurs Checkout Plus](https://test.resurs.com/docs/display/ecom/Resurs+Checkout+Web).
-The payment solution is embedded in the checkout as an iframe.
-Releases that will be supported is **RCOv2 and lates**.

 There is a publicly available release out supported by Resurs Bank (v2.2) that will continue to live until Resurs is closing the old API engines or if you are unable to upgrade instantly. - this plugin will get its own repository at WordPress when it is ready to be released.
 The reason is that ther will **be too many breaking changes** due to several things.